-StartArticlesHow to prevent money laundering in times of Bets and Cryptos?
+Home Articles How to prevent money laundering in the age of Bets and Cryptos?

-Concerned about the issue, Febraban will hold the 14th edition of theMoney Laundering Prevention Congressand the Financing of Terrorism (PLDFT), considered the largest event on the subject in Brazil.
-Not by chance, this year's central theme will be "Integrated approach between control areas."
+Concerned about this issue, Febraban will hold the 14th edition of the Congress on Prevention of Money Laundering and Terrorist Financing (PLDFT) in São Paulo between October 15th and 16th, considered the largest event on the subject in Brazil.
+Not surprisingly, this year's central theme will be "Integrated approach between control areas".

-As we can see from the breadth of discussions, it becomes completely utopian to imagine that a new law or a new technological solution alone will be able to meet the challenge.
+As we can see from the breadth of the discussions, it becomes completely utopian to imagine that a new law or a new technological solution alone will be able to meet the challenge.

 Alexandre Pegoraro